svanteschubert/ausdigital-bill/docs/1.0/index.md

 ## Introduction

 This document describes the AusDigital Billing Semantics (BILL) 1.0 Specification.
-It is not yet a proposed standard, only an early draft for discussion.
+It is not yet a proposed standard (only an early draft for discussion).

 ## Goals